microsoft/Windows-driver-samples/usb/usbsamp/ReadMe.md

 The sample includes a test application, usbsamp.exe.
 This console application enumerates the interface registered by the driver and opens the device to send Read, Write, or DeviceIoControl requests based on the command line options.
 To test the sample,

 1. In Visual Studio, choose **Solution Explorer** from the **View** menu.
 Locate the application project named **usbsamp**, under the **Exe** folder.
 2. Right-click and choose **Build**.
-For example, if your settings are Win8.1 Debug and x64, the application executable is in your solution folder under the exe\\x64\\Win8.1Debug\\usbsamp.exe.
+For example, if your settings are Debug and x64, the application executable is in your solution folder under the exe\\Debug\\usbsamp.exe.
 3. Run the executable on the target machine.

 -   To view all descriptors and endpoint information, use the following command.